 Exercise is even more important for people with colorectal cancer.
-It can help you get to a healthy weight, which can stop your cancer from coming back down the road.
+Studies show that physical activity reduces the risk of death after a diagnosis of colorectal cancer.
 It’s also a great way to keep your stress in check.

 Talk to your doctor about how much and what type of exercise is right for you.
 Many people aim for 30 minutes most days of the week.
 But if you’re just getting started, try to be active for 10-15 minutes and build up from there.

 After treatment, your doctor will likely tell you to change your diet for a while to foods that are easy on your colon.
 Until then, eat a plant-based diet with at least five servings of fruits and vegetables each day.
 Cut back on red meat.
 Choose whole grains like whole wheat bread and brown rice over refined foods like white bread and rice.
 And opt for low-fat rather than full-fat dairy products.